ZibanPirate/Learn-Git-and-Github/lessons/0x1-Git_Basics/Git_Basics_pt1.md

 # Learn Git and Github
 ![Learn Git and Github](https://i.imgur.com/bk9Cvuv.png)

+# On this lesson you’ll learn how to:

+*   Create an issue.
+*   Some Git commands that would help you start your first repository.

 # 0x1.1 : Create an issue

 For a majority of your assignments you will create issues on GitHub.